DJviolin/LEMP/README.md

 Work in progress!
 NOT FOR PRODUCTION!

-PHP 7 using the nightly release channel from Zend.
-It will be built from source in the future for further optimization (probably Nginx too).

 Wordpress still needs some configuration, like WP specific settings in Nginx .conf files and SFTP access.

 ## Prerequisites